-Eric Wishart is a former editor-in-chief of AFP and is currently a member of its global news management with responsibility for special projects.
-In 2016 he wrote a set of new ethical guidelines for the agency and updated the rules on sourcing.
-The AFP ethical guidelines can be found here.
-He is now carrying out a major overhaul of the Agency’s stylebook.
+Eric Wishart is a former editor-in-chief of the international news agency AFP and is currently a member of its global news management with responsibility for special editorial projects.

 He began his career in the Scottish press in 1972 and joined the AFP English desk in Paris in 1984.
 He served as Middle East English editor based in Cyprus from 1992 to 1996 when he took over as Asia-Pacific editor based in Hong Kong.

 In 1999 he became AFP’s first non-French editor-in-chief based at the Agency’s Paris headquarters, heading up a global network of more than 1,500 journalists.
 After six years in that position, which included organising major coverages such as the 9/11 terrorist attacks and the war in Iraq, he took over as AFP’s Asia-Pacific director based in Hong Kong.